xunyhu/You-Dont-Know-JS/types-grammar/ch2.md

 ### Static `String` Helpers

-The following string utility functions are proviced directly on the `String` object, rather than as methods on individual string values:
+The following string utility functions are provided directly on the `String` object, rather than as methods on individual string values:

 * `String.fromCharCode(..)` / `String.fromCodePoint(..)`: produce a string from one or more arguments representing the code-units (`fromCharCode(..)`) or whole code-points (`fromCodePoint(..)`)